g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 Peter Cui is a legal researcher and civic tech contributor working on AI governance, digital policy, and democratic participation in technology regulation.
 Through his work with the vTaiwan community, he has contributed to deliberation processes addressing emerging technology policy issues.

-Joshua Yang is a software engineer with a background connected to ETH Zurich and experience in building digital systems for civic engagement and data-driven public discussion.
+Joshua Yang is a software engineer and a postdoc researcher at ETH Zurich and experience in building digital systems for civic engagement and data-driven public discussion.
 His work focuses on developing scalable technical infrastructures that support large-scale participation and open collaboration.

 Tim contributes technical development and infrastructure design, helping translate deliberation methods into scalable digital systems.